A Short Story by Melissa F. Kaelin

 . . .

 Switches.
 Track circuits.
 Controllers.
 Grade crossings.

 That night on third shift at the light rail had been especially taxing, after the traffic light and crosswalk signals had gone out at the worst possible intersection.
 Zach had nearly lost his nerve as he rushed to return the signals by the Hiawatha Avenue stop to their former functionality.
 A pedestrian took up a complaint with him, while he worked on an emergency repair by the traffic signal.
-It wasn’t really his job to handle customer relations, but he was caught in the crossfire.
+It wasn’t his job to handle customer relations, but he was caught in the crossfire.

-“What’s so hard about public transit?”
+“What’s so hard about running public transit?”
 The woman had dark features, and a hint of an accent that he couldn’t place.
 “If I’m trying to walk through here, the signal should come on and show there’s a train coming.
 Why is that so difficult to understand?”

 “Could you just –” Zach had his hands full.
 He had opened up the box on the traffic signal and was knuckle deep in tools and censors.

 She sighed with exaggerated sound, and folded her arms across her chest.

 “Oh, sure,” she said.
 “Now, it’s fixed.
 The whole neighborhood already passed through here.”

 Zach apologized and referred her to the customer service hotline, but she left in an angry huff.